 How do I assign seats when people wear multiple hats?

-List each seat separately and assign one accountable owner to each - even if the same person appears more than once.
+List each seat separately and assign one accountable owner to each—even if the same person appears more than once.
+Managers may need to oversee multiple seats temporarily, but responsibilities and metrics should remain explicit to avoid confusion.
 Make responsibilities and metrics explicit, time-box critical work, and flag risk where upstream seats are concentrated in one person so that you can plan a hiring path to de-risk.

 How often should an Accountability Chart be reviewed?

 Do a light monthly check-in to resolve friction and a deeper quarterly review to adjust seats, owners, and metrics based on strategy and capacity.
-Update it any time you hire, promote, or shift priorities.
+Update the Accountability Chart any time you hire, promote, shift priorities, or create a new role, as well as when an existing role changes.

 Ready to remove bottlenecks and clarify ownership?